 4. Stay away from trendy terms

 If the search shows a number of applications filed or registrations containing the proposed mark, even if for different goods and services, this is a flag.
-It often serves as a sign the term will be difficult to protect and then it will very narrowly protected.
+It often serves as a sign the term will be difficult to protect and then it will be very narrowly protected.

 On the other hand, if there are few users of the term, you have likely found that valuable real estate called an “inherently distinctive” mark, one that can be used without getting sued, and which you can use to prevent unwelcome intruders into your market.